afqueiruga/afqueiruga.github.io/research.md

-# DEM Simulations of a Granular Shear Cell and Filter Cake Evolution
+# DEM Simulations of a Granular Shear Cell

 A discrete Element simulation is used to obtain local flow properties of a granular media inside of an anular shear cell.
 Particles are affixed to the inside wheel of the shear cell that rotates at a constant rate.
 Contacts between particles and between particles and the boundary resolved by a soft-sphere Hertzian spring-dashpot normal force and a history-based frictional force.